Mexico’s Copper Canyon from Phoenix

 Day 3 - Sea of Cortez Cruise / Alamos

-Wander among massive cacti at a stunning desert garden and learn about these fascinating plants.
-Then board a private boat for a scenic cruise on the Sea of Cortez.
-Keep an eye out for dolphins, seals, whales and exotic birds!
-After lunch in a waterfront restaurant, embark on a guided tour of the first cultured pearl farm in the Americas and learn all about pearl oysters farming, pearl grading and quality selection.
+This morning, visit the first cultured pearl farm in the Americas and learn all about the local specialty of pearl oyster farming, pearl grading and quality selection.
 Next, travel south through rich farmlands to the foothills of the Sierra Madre and the quaint town of Alamos.
 A living museum, the city's cobblestone streets are lined with beautiful Spanish colonial buildings.
-This evening, immerse yourself in the local culture at dinner with fantastic music and folk dancing by performers in traditional costumes.
-Overnight Casa de los Tesoros.
+This evening, immerse yourself in the local culture at dinner with a colorful spectacle of music and folk dancing by performers in traditional costumes.
+Overnight Casa de los Tesoros or Casa Encantada or The Mansion.
 (B, L, D)

-Stroll the streets of Alamos as your local guide brings the town's history to life.
-Visit some of the restored mansions built when Alamos' silver mines were among the richest in the world.
-You can also meet local Mayo Indians and learn about their language, culture and customs.
-After lunch, travel further into the Sierra Madre to the town of El Fuerte.
-This evening, the gracious Torres family personally welcomes you into their beautifully restored 19th century mansion for dinner and entertainment.
-A highlight will be a performance of traditional Spanish and native dances followed by a sumptuous dinner of delicious local dishes.
+Stroll the streets of Alamos as your local expert brings this town's history to life.
+Visit some of the restored mansions built when Alamos' river mines were among the richest in the world.
+After lunch, journey farther into the Sierra Madre to the town of El Fuerte.
+This evening, the Torres family welcomes you to their beautifully restored 19th century mansion for a regional meal and entertainment.
+Enjoy a performance of traditional folkloric and native dances followed by a sumptuous dinner of delicious local dishes, including black bass caught fresh from the El Fuerte River.
 Overnight Torres del Fuerte.
 (B, L, D)

 Travel to the village of Creel via Oteros Canyon before descending into the stark Chihuahuan Desert and the city of Casas Grandes.
 This evening, visit a pottery studio where local artisans have adapted ancient traditions into a modern style called Mata Ortiz.
 Watch master craftsmen and learn about the archeological finds at Paquime that inspired their style.
 This evening, gather for a festive farewell dinner.
 Overnight Hotel Hacienda.
 (B, L, D)

 Today we visit the UNESCO World Heritage Site of Paquime, a great trading center in the 14th and 15th centuries before the Spanish conquest of Mexico.
 You can see ceremonial mounds, the House of the Cross, and the House of the Serpent.
-Later, we'll travel across the Chihuahuan Desert into the U.S., and stop in Tucson before arriving back in Phoenix late this afternoon.
+Later, we'll travel across the Chihuahuan Desert into the U.S., and stop in Tucson before arriving back in Phoenix late this evening.
+Overnight Courtyard Marriott Phoenix Airport.
 (B, L)

-Take a complimentary transfer to Phoenix International Airport for your flight home (not included).
+Take a transfer to Phoenix International Airport for your flight home (not included).
 (B)

 The Copper Canyon, while a distinct Canyon in itself, is used to describe a complex of five canyons: